sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * A Phat PlayStation 2 console.
   * A PlayStation 2 network adapter or hard drive add-on.
-  * A hard drive or SSD that is compatible with your Playstaion 2 network or hard drive adapter.
+  * A hard drive or SSD that is compatible with your PlayStation 2 network or hard drive adapter.
   * A FAT32 or exFAT formatted USB drive 1GB or larger.
   This is used for XEB+ and assorted files.
   * A PC hard drive dock or USB adapter (optional)